nhu92/popgen2021/Describing_Variation.md

 ```
 This command generate an `.idx` file record genotype likelihood and estimate of per site statistics of diversity.
 It is an intermediate file we will use for following analysis.

-'angsd' contains a powerful package 'realSFS' to use `.idx` file to generate folded SFS and unfolded SFS:
+'angsd' contains a powerful package 'realSFS' to use `.idx` file to generate folded SFS and unfolded SFS.
+We suggest to generate folded SFS here because our reference is not the ancient states but share the same common ancestor.
 ```bash
 #!/bin/bash
 #SBATCH -J realsfs_angsd